Skip to Content

 Overall I am amazed that I have a machine like this in my house that I can use to cut so many different things.
 I know I’ve barely scratched the surface on what this machine can do, so I can’t wait to experiment a bit more!

-If you did find this xTool M1 review helpful and want to buy an M1 or other xTool machine, I’d be grateful if you’d click one of the links in this post first!
+If you did find this xTool M1 review helpful and want to buy an M1 or other xTool machine, I’d be grateful if you’d click one of the links in this article first!
 I will receive a small commission at no extra cost to you for referring your sale.
 I appreciate it!